linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/17 11 1945 to 1971A Linked ie Hard Monetary System.md

 During this 1945-71 period, the US overspent and financed that overspending by borrowing, especially in the 1960s on the Vietnam War and the "war on poverty," so its paper-money promises to give real money (gold) far exceeded what it had in its central bank.
 That mattered a lot, though it didn't seem to at the time because the bad finances grew slowly until they led to the blowup.
 You see, early in the 1950s and 1960s, most countries were happy to accept these "paper" dollars in return for their goods and services because they wanted to accumulate dollars as savings.
 As a result, the US could overspend liberally.
 Also over those years, other countries, especially Germany and Japan, gradually recovered from their big losses from the war and became competitive economically, which led the US balance of payments to worsen.
 In the late 1960s, one could see the US and the UK having runs on their central banks because holders of paper money turned it in to get the real money (gold), so the US central bank's reserves of gold steadily declined.

-You might recall the following principle: $\odot$ During times when

-There is too much debt relative to the quantity of money that is needed to service debts.
+You might recall the following principle: During times when there is too much debt relative to the quantity of money that is needed to service debts.
 The need to either increase the amount of money that exists and/or cut the amount of debt there is leads governments to break their promises and do some combination of a) raising the amount of money and credit, b) reducing the amount of debt (e.g., by restructuring it), and/or c) preventing the free-market ownership and movement of the hard money (e.g., gold).
 At such times, there is a run away from bad money to good money that the government wants to stop.
 This often leads to prohibiting good money from being freely held and freely moved.

 Seeing the US central bank running out of real money (gold), Charles de Gaulle, the French president at the time, openly called for a reform of the monetary system in 1965.
 Other holders of paper dollars caught on, and the run accelerated.
 The US spending and deficits didn't slow down, so the run on the US central bank ended like most such central bank runs end.
 For previously described reasons, the selling of the debt drove interest rates up and the currency down at the same time as the economy weakened.
 The US central bank did not have enough real money (gold) in the bank to meet its obligations to exchange it for the paper money at the promised price.